 (C) 2010-2014 G. Forrest Cook

 The Spartacus amplifier project involves converting a Hammond AO-44 organ reverb amp chassis into a low-noise push-pull guitar amplifier that uses only three tubes.
 Output power is around 12 Watts.
-That may not seem like much, but the amp can get quite loud.
+That may not sound like a lot of power, but the amp can get quite loud.
 A cool-looking 6U10 compactron triple triode is added to the amp's chassis, it provides the first two gain stages and the phase inverter stage.
 The Spartacus amp is small, light weight and relatively power-efficient for a tube amp.

 The name "Spartacus" was inspired by the slave who broke free from the ancient Romans and wreaked havoc on the empire for many years.
 The amp makes an excellent stereo guitar slave amp when used in conjuction with pitch-shifting vibrato amps such as the Hammonator 2RVT and the Lil' Tiger.
 Like its namesake, the Spartacus amp can break free and function as a stand-alone amp, it is a good match for both 10" and 12" guitar speakers.